mtx9/obsidian-calcite/README.md

-# Calcit - A graph query language for Obsidian
+# Calcit - a graph query language for Obsidian

 I created *Calcit* as a *graph query language* for [Obsidian](https://obsidian.md/) just for fun.
 It is inspired by *Cypher* from Neo4j.
 Using Cypher with Obsidan's markup syntax would have led to syntactic overhead.
 That's why I thought about a syntax to fit in seamlessly.